TI-30: Description

-The original TI-30, a cost-reduced but functionally equivalent version of TI's SR-40 unit, utilized an LED display, was powered by a 9-volt battery, and contained nearly all of its functionality in one chip, where previous calculators used many discrete components.
+The original TI-30, a cost-reduced but functionally equivalent version of TI's SR-40, utilizing an LED display, and was powered by a 9-volt battery, and contained nearly all of its functionality in one chip, where previous calculators used many discrete components.
 The TI-30 could perform nearly all the logarithmic and trigonometric functions of an HP-21, its primary competition at the time.
 Although the Texas Instruments SR-50 pioneered algebraic notation with operation precedence in 1974, the TI-30 made those features available at a more affordable price.

 Early production TI-30 units (c.
 1976) contained a logic error in their calculation of inverse tangents.
-On these early models, pressing "0 INV TAN" would cause the calculator to go into an infinite loop until it is powered off with the OFF button.
+On these early models, pressing "0 INV TAN" (tan−1(0) on today's models (TI-30X Plus MathPrint)) would cause the calculator to go into an infinite loop until it is powered off with the OFF button.
 The "0" had to be pressed on the keyboard; the calculator produced a correct answer if the "0" was the result of a previous calculation.

 The TI-30 was at one point the most popular scientific calculator for junior high and high school use in the United States.
 For $24.95, the purchaser received both the calculator and a 224-page book, The Great International Math on Keys Book, which covered basics in algebra, business and finance, trigonometry, probability and statistics, physics and chemistry, and had ideas for games and puzzles that could be played with the calculator.